Admission and Financial Aid

 International students: For additional requirements for international applicants (non-U.S. citizens or non-permanent residents), minimum TOEFL and IELTS scores, and important information regarding visas, please click here.

-- Master’s: For the fall semester (starts in late August): Rolling through April 1.
+Master’s: For the fall semester (starts in late August): February 15th.
+Applicants may be considered after that date on a space-available basis, but no later than April 1.
 For spring semester (starts in January): November 1.

 B.A./M.A.: Current undergraduates should apply for the B.A./M.A. program during their sixth semester at Brandeis.